alomj/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if 🎓 known
-  - while
+  - while 🎓 known
   - do..while
-  - for
+  - for 🎓 known
   - for..in
   - for..of
   - for await